Search Docs

 Configuration#

 Canvas menu customization is part of the EditorConfiguration, therefore, in order to configure the canvas menu we need to configure the EditorConfiguration.
 Below you can find the list of available configurations of the canvas menu.
-To demonstrate the default values, all parameters are assigned to their default values.
+To demonstrate the default values, all properties are assigned to their default values unless specified otherwise.

 • visible - Control canvas menu visibility based on selection state and editor conditions.
-By default the value is true when a design block is selected, it is not part of a group, canvas is not moving (finger is not on canvas), selected design block does not have a type DesignBlockType.Audio or DesignBlockType.Page, no sheet is displayed currently and the keyboard is not visible.
-In addition, selected design block should be visible at current playback time and containing scene should be on pause if design block is selected in a video scene.
+By default the value is true when a design block is selected, touch interaction is inactive, no sheet is displayed, the selected design block is neither DesignBlockType.Audio nor DesignBlockType.Page, the editor is not in text edit mode, the scene is paused, and the selected design block is visible at the current playback time.

 • enterTransition - Animation for when the canvas menu appears.
 Default value is always no enter transition.